sdegutis/immaculatalibrary.com/site/data/snippets/2021-11-28-neither-riches-honors-pleasures-or-friends-can-help-us-at-the-hour-of-death-only-virtues-will-avail-us-then.md

 ---
 published: true
+title: >-
-title: Neither Riches, Honors, Pleasures, or Friends can help us at the Hour of Death; only Virtues will avail us then
+  Neither Riches, Honors, Pleasures, or Friends can help us at the Hour of Death; only Virtues will avail us then
 archiveSlug: sinnersguide00luis
 archivePage: '231'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 143
 ---

 > If at this critical hour riches could help him as they do at many other periods of life, the evil would be less.